mcidclan/pspgu-pspge-tricks/simd-on-pixels/README.md

 The program displays the result for each word via pspDebugScreenPrint after SIMD processing.
 It needs to be executed on physical hardware to make sure to get the print output.

+## More About GE as SIMD Unit

+The goal of this approach is to use each bit of any 32-bit word in a data block and apply single logical operations to the full block.
+Logical operations are normally performed in RGB space because the 8 high-order bits are reserved for the stencil buffer.

+On the other hand, while in any pixel format mode, the GE seems to process blending on clamped RGB, which makes sense, but it makes it 'impossible' (until we find a way) to use blending as an arithmetic unit for 32 aligned bits word.

+A solution would be to let a padding and process 32bits in bytes columns, which would not be bad as an alternative approach.
+Instead of fighting against the RGB pipeline limitations, we adapt to its natural structure.

 *m-c/d*